Marju: Background

 Marju was a dark bay or brown horse bred by Kilcarn Stud and owned by Hamdan Al Maktoum.
 He was sired by Last Tycoon out of Flame of Tara.
 He was a half-brother to Group One winner Salsabil.

 Racing career

 Trained by John Dunlop, Marju raced 7 times during his career and was ridden by Willie Carson each time.
 He won 3 races including the Craven Stakes and the St. James's Palace Stakes, as well as finishing second to Generous in the 1991 Epsom Derby.
 He won a total prize money of £282,640.

 Stud record

-Retired to stud duty at Derrinstown Stud, Ireland in 1992 Shuttled to New Zealand in 2000 and Australia in 2001-02 Pensioned at Derrinstown Stud, Ireland in 2011, Marju sired a number of stakes winners including the Soviet Song, My Emma, Sil Sila, Satono Crown, Viva Pataca and Indigenous.
-He is the grandsire of Ramonti.
-He died of natural causes at his owner's Derrinstown Stud in Ireland on 11 October 2016.
+Retired to stud duty at Derrinstown Stud, Ireland in 1992, Marju was shuttled to New Zealand in 2000 and to Australia in 2001-02, and pensioned at Derrinstown Stud, Ireland in 2011.
+He sired a number of stakes winners, including Soviet Song, My Emma, Sil Sila, Satono Crown, Viva Pataca and Indigenous.
+He is the grandsire of Ramonti and Not So Sleepy.
+Marju died of natural causes at his owner's Derrinstown Stud in Ireland on 11 October 2016.

-After his death, the last crop Japanese horse Satono Crown honored Hong Kong Vase.
+After his death, the last crop Japanese horse Satono Crown brought him honor by winning the Hong Kong Vase.